Georgia Flood: Career

 Flood made her stage debut in a production of Blackbird at the Melbourne Theatre Company.
 She starred in a short film called Hugo, before she was cast in a guest role in police procedural City Homicide.
 Flood appeared in the Showcase drama Tangle as Charlotte Barker from 2009 until the show's third and final season.
 In 2011, Flood appeared as Belle in David Williamson's Don Parties On, a sequel to his 1971 play Don's Party.
 The following year, Flood joined the cast of House Husbands in the recurring role of Phoebe Crabb.
 Flood and co-star Anna McGahan did not return for the fourth season.

-During 2013, Flood successfully auditioned for the role of Debbie Smith in Wentworth, a reimagining of Prisoner.
+In 2013, Flood successfully auditioned for the role of Debbie Smith in Wentworth, a reimagining of Prisoner.
 While reviewing the series, Brad Newsome of The Sydney Morning Herald commented, "Flood is always a delight to watch."
 In the same year, Flood was named as a runner-up for the Heath Ledger Scholarship Award, presented by Australians in Film.
 Flood stars as Alice Ross-King in the 2014 miniseries ANZAC Girls.
 At her audition, she was told that she was too young for the part, but she fought for the role.
 Flood used a copy of Ross-King's diary to help her with the part.
 She explained, "I carried that diary with me everywhere, and if I was having some trouble in a scene, I'd go back to the diary and there would be a direct paragraph to answer my question."
 For her portrayal of Ross-King, Flood was nominated for the Golden Nymph Award for Best Actress in a Miniseries.

 In 2015, Flood starred in Christine Roger's first feature film I Am Evangeline as lead character Evangeline, a clone who wants to find a cure for her sleeping sickness.
 Flood also joined the guest cast of Home and Away, and she made an appearance in the comedy series Here Come the Habibs.
 In 2018, Flood was cast as the lead of Lifetime's American Princess.
 The series was cancelled after one season.
 Flood also made a guest appearance on game show Talkin' 'Bout Your Generation.
 She then starred alongside Ezekiel Simat in the 2021 romantic comedy film Sit.
 Stay.
 Love..
 Filmed on the Gold Coast in 2020, Flood plays aid-worker Annie, who attempts to reopen the local animal shelter with the help of her former high school enemy.

-Flood also appeared in the 2022 action film Blacklight, and was cast in the 10-part adventure series Nautilus, which is based on the Jules Verne novel Twenty Thousand Leagues Under the Seas.
+Flood appeared in the 2022 action film Blacklight, and was cast in the 10-part adventure series Nautilus, which is based on the Jules Verne novel Twenty Thousand Leagues Under the Seas.
 Flood stars in the 2024 limited series Apples Never Fall as Savannah, alongside Annette Bening and Sam Neill.
 The series aired on Peacock and was adapted from Liane Moriarty's novel of the same name.